 Tel: 020 8508 2793

-Most Private Health Insurance (PHI) companies will now cover osteopathic treatment!
+Some Private Health Insurance (PHI) companies cover osteopathic treatment!

 However each individual company and policy will be different, in what, how they may cover you and how the bill is to be settled?